 The list below outlines my own activities and excursions in four days.
 Depending on your travel style, interest and how much time you’ll have at your destination, you’ll probably want to tweak this as needed!

-Day 1: Getting the Lay of the Land
+Day 1: Getting the Lay of the Land in Siem Reap

 The first thing I always do in a new city is really get a feel for it.
 I love walking so that’s one of the first things I do – getting lost around my neighbourhood and find those hole-in-the-wall restaurants and markets to get lost in.